 The Secretary will provide a copy of the minutes of the meetings of the Area Committee and Assembly and to the Area Webmaster for posting on the Area website.
-10 The Secretary will also at the end of their term supply the Archivist with a thumb drive with all the minutes from their term of service.
+10 The Secretary will also at the end of their term supply the Archivist with a digital copy of all the minutes from their term of service.
 11

 In addition to these responsibilities, she/he may send out email reminders of Area Committee meetings and Assemblies and notices of AA events.
 The Secretary is in a good position to act as a liaison between the officers and committee chairs.
 The Secretary is expected to attend all Area service meetings, the NH State Convention and (subject to funding) the service meetings of the Northeast Region e.g. Northeast Regional A.A.
 Service Assembly (NER-AASA), North-east Regional Forum (NERF), etc. The Secretary may assume other duties at the discretion of the Area Committee.
+The other duties and qualifications are outlined in the A.A.
+Service Manual.